sascha-pst/sascha-pst.github.io/_posts/2026-05-30-technologyxabUSE.md

 I'm starting CORA's 40-hour domestic violence training in two weeks.
 CORA: Community Overcoming Relationship Abuse — is a Bay Area nonprofit that provides shelter, legal services, and crisis support for survivors of domestic violence.
 The 40-hour training is the volunteer certification requirement, and it covers everything from trauma-informed communication to the legal system to, increasingly, technology-enabled abuse.
 That last one is the reason I wanted to write this down.

 I spent six years at Meta.
 Some of that work touched directly on harm reduction — I worked on the things companies do when something bad is happening on their platforms and they need to be seen doing something about it.
-I know what those programs look like from the inside.
-I know where the seams are.
 So when I read that 97% of U.S. domestic violence programs report that survivors have experienced abuse involving technology, here's what technology-enabled abuse actually looks like in 2025.

 Surveillance.
 Stalkerware — software that monitors a person's device without their knowledge, often disguised as a parental control app — affected over 31,000 people globally in 2023, a 6% increase from the prior year and a reversal of a prior downward trend.
 In the U.S., stalking impacts an estimated 6–7.5 million people per year, and 1 in 4 victims report being stalked through some form of technology.
 During COVID-19, when people were trapped at home with their abusers, stalkerware use surged 780%. [^1]